Nguyễn Văn Tùng

-Nguyễn Văn Tùng (born 2 June 2001) is a Vietnamese professional footballer who plays as a striker for V.League 1 club Hà Nội and the Vietnam national team.
+Nguyễn Văn Tùng (born 2 June 2001) is a Vietnamese professional footballer who plays as a striker for V.League 1 club Hà Nội.

 Club career

 Early career

 Nguyễn Văn Tùng initiated his football journey at the Gia Lam Sports Center of the Hà Nội football academy.
 After a brief stint with the U16 Hanoi team, his career faced a two-year interruption due to injury.
 In 2019, he returned to the U19 Hanoi squad, scoring 6 goals in 5 matches and helping the team clinch the U19 National Championship.

 Hanoi FC

 On 26 June 2022, Văn Tùng was named on the substitutes bench for a match against Nam Dinh FC in the V.League 1.
 He made his competitive debut for the club on 3 July in a V.League 1 match against SHB Da Nang FC.
 Van Tung was replaced by Phạm Tuấn Hải in the 86th minute as Hanoi lost 2–1.
 He scored his first goal for the club at the 2022 Vietnamese Cup quarter-finals against Binh Phuoc FC which ended 5–0 for Hanoi.

 On 27 May 2023, Văn Tùng scored his first V.League 1 goal in a 1–1 away draw at Becamex Binh Duong.